10.0.0.1

 How to Log In to 10.0.0.1

-- You’ll now see the dashboard for customizing your router settings.
+• You’ll now see the dashboard and your router settings.

 Can’t Access 10.0.0.1?
 Here’s What to Do: